mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/doc/first_steps/introduction_to_gnome_and_the_tails_desktop/applications.png){width=50%}

-You will see here that Tails already include numerous applications, for example:
+You will see here that Tails already includes numerous applications, for example:

 - A few quickly accessible applications in the *«Favorites»* Menu.
 Including the *KeepassXC* password manager and some other tools that we will discover latter.
 - In the *«Internet»* part, you have the *Tor Browser*, which allows you to browse the web anonymously but also the *Thunderbird* mail client that allows you to see your mail with an app (similar to *Microsoft Outlook* or *Apple iMail*), a chat application (*pidgin*), *Onionshare* that allows you to share files anonymously inside the Tor Network (we will use it later) and so on.